chiprojects/Incident-Response---PowerShell-Suspicious-Web-Request/README.md

 ##  Scenario

 Management has raised concerns about potential attempts to download malicious tools or payloads directly within our network.
-Logs for one of the flagged virtual machines displays incidents where PowerShell launched.
+Logs for one of the flagged virtual machines display incidents where PowerShell launched.
 Microsoft Defender for Endpoint also flagged repeated download attempts from unfamiliar scripts, which also look suspicious.
 At this stage, it is unclear whether any of the scripts have been successfully downloaded or executed, prompting immediate investigation.
 The goal is to detect any use of the "Invoke-WebRequest" command - a method that can potentially download or execute external scripts while bypassing detection mechanisms - and to analyze any downloaded scripts or files to mitigate risks of unauthorized access.

 ### High-Level Incident Response Plan

-- **Check `DeviceProcessEvents`** for any PowerShell executions involving the `Invoke-WebRequest`command and investigate any suspicious download activity.
+- **Check `DeviceProcessEvents`** for any PowerShell executions involving the `Invoke-WebRequest` command and investigate any suspicious download activity.
 - **Check `DeviceProcessEvents`** for any successful execution of downloaded scripts to assess potential impact.
 - **If applicable, `isolate affected devices`, `block access to malicious domains`, `run an antimalware scan`, and `implement restrictions on PowerShell usage`** to prevent unauthorized script execution.